npmcdn-to-unpkg-bot/losol.ListR/README.md

 ### Check your npm version and update if needed

-Updating npm could be done in several ways, but the best way seems to be opening a powershell window (remember to run as administrator).
+Updating npm could be done in several ways, but the best way seems to a script from [Felix Rieseberg](https://github.com/felixrieseberg/npm-windows-upgrade) by opening a powershell window as administrator).
 To run PowerShell as Administrator, click Start, search for PowerShell, right-click PowerShell and select Run as Administrator.

 Then run these lines in the powershell window:
 ```